-Vintage, Chippy and Perfect
+Vintage, Chippy, and Perfect Tins

-When it comes to vintage décor, and in many cases, farmhouse décor, flea market enthusiasts are amazingly creative with the found objects they bring home.
-In their first incarnation, many of these vintage items weren’t necessarily intended as wall art or material to make a unique headboard, but “junkers” always brainstorm outside-the-box ways to display their reclaimed treasures, and they do it beautifully.
+When it comes to vintage decor, and in many cases farmhouse decor, flea market enthusiasts are amazingly creative with the found objects they bring home.
+In their first incarnation, many of these vintage items weren’t necessarily intended as wall art or material to make a unique headboard, but "junkers" always brainstorm outside-the-box ways to display their reclaimed treasures, and they do it beautifully.

 Vintage ceiling tiles, or tins as they’re often called, are a great example of this.
 Back in the day, these ornate, patterned tiles had a singular purpose—to be used on ceilings.
 Often seen in department stores and malt shops, the tins were like their own pieces of art.

-Today, these ceiling tiles can be discovered at flea markets and salvage yards, where they’re pulled directly from old homes and businesses.
+Today, these ceiling tiles can be discovered at flea markets and salvage yards where they’re pulled directly from old homes and businesses.
 Although they might be chipped and rusted when you find them, that’s the exact patina you want in a vintage ceiling tin.

 Here are 10 inspiring ways to bring these gorgeous tiles into your own home.Continue to 2 of 11 below.